RasmusFonseca/d3RangeSlider/README.md

 // Range changes to 7-10
 // Warning is printed that you attempted to set a range (8-11) outside the limits (0-10)
-// {begin: 7, end: 10} is printed in the console because of the listener slider.range(8);
+// "{begin: 7, end: 10}" is printed in the console because of the listener slider.range(8);
 ```